JNPRAutomate/JNPRAutomateDemo-Class/docs/vpnconnectiontoheadend.md

 -	We seperate "HeadEnd" and "students" into seperate structures to allow us to refer to each seperately.
 -	Inside each "student" we include a list of "vpns", which could allow us to configure multiple VPNs with this template.

-**You should edit the "student" variables below to match those provided during the registration process.**

 The template used for this example is found located in **"examples/vpn/vpn.yml"**

 ```yaml